hisaac/hisaac.net/source/about.md

 ## About This Blog

-I've been blogging since middle school on various platforms includding Microsoft "MyPages", Xanga, Wordpress, tumblr, and a self-hosted Jekyll blog.
+I've been blogging since middle school on various platforms including Microsoft's "MyPages", Xanga, Wordpress, tumblr, and a self-hosted Jekyll blog.
 This time around, I'm trying out [Hexo](https://hexo.io).
 It's similar to Jekyll in that it processes [Markdown](https://daringfireball.net/projects/markdown/) files for the blog posts, but it's heavily steeped in [JavaScript](https://en.wikipedia.org/wiki/JavaScript), which is the programming language I'm most familiar with.
-It runs on [Node.js](https://nodejs.org/en/) and its templating engine is [EJS](http://www.embeddedjs.com)
+It runs on [Node.js](https://nodejs.org/en/) and its templating engine is [EJS](http://www.embeddedjs.com).

 For the design of this blog, I took inspiration from multiple sites.
-Philisophically, I was inspired by [Dan Loewenherz' blog](https://dlo.me/) goal of making the site as light as possible.
+Philosophically, I was inspired by [Dan Loewenherz' blog](https://dlo.me/) goal of making the site as light as possible.
 From his [about page](https://dlo.me/about/):

 > The site uses the latest semantic markup as recommended by the W3C and is built with a 56k modem philosophy in mind (for those who grew up after dial-up, that's a codeword for using as little bandwidth as possible).

+I don't think my site is quite as light as Dan's, but that's the goal I had in mind.